What is the Level l & ll entrance process?

 It is the responsibility of the applicant to check with the Academy before the test date to make sure the accommodation will be granted.

 How long is the Level lll Basic Training Course?

-At this time, the Basic Course is sixteen (16) weeks long (residential) with a two (2) week post basic (option of residential or commuting) required for those who have never been in policing.
+At this time, the Basic Course is sixteen (16) weeks long (residential) with a four (4) week post basic (option of residential or commuting) required for those who have never been in policing.

 Occasionally, holidays will fall on dates that impact our training calendar and the program becomes seventeen weeks.

 What are the typical physical fitness entrance standards for the Vermont Police Academy?